I know you’ve seen them… excel charts mapping out the perfect “productive” week.

 You are right… they aren’t the same on any given day or week.
 It’s unrealistic for me to force structure on myself in this season of life.
 Structure is replaced with the feedback and framework that allows me to plug in projects where I can be the most effective.
 I am no longer under the illusion that I can do more than I can actually do.
 Rather than berating myself for not getting an impossible list of work done, I listen to my own feedback so I can improve my next round of planning and become even more effective.

-Tell me… what time of day are you most effective? or, tell me the last time you were really frustrated and why.
+Head over to the Drama-Free Design Collective on Facebook, tag me and tell me… what time of day are you most effective? or, tell me the last time you were really frustrated and why.
 What can you do differently next time?